platformod/united/README.md

 ```

-## Terrafrom Config
+## Terraform Config

-Config is done via the [Terrafrom http backend](https://developer.hashicorp.com/terraform/language/settings/backends/http).
+Config is done via the [Terraform http backend](https://developer.hashicorp.com/terraform/language/settings/backends/http).
 United uses the `/state` path and binds `/state/:group/:name` which you should provide.

 An example is below: